cswinter/codecraft-tutorial/README.md

 To get things set up, you need to create a new project in your favourite IDE (or whatever else you use) which imports [codecraft.jar](https://www.dropbox.com/s/axfrjijyuv7v1kg/codecraft-0.1.0.jar?dl=0).
 Alternatively, this repo also contains bare bones templates for Scala and Java in the folders scala-template and java-template.
+To run the Scala code from the command line, just type `sbt run`.
-They can be run with from the command line with `sbt run` and `javac *.java -cp codecraft-0.1.0.jar && java -cp '.;codecraft-0.1.0.jar' Main` respectively.
+Running the Java code can be done with `javac *.java -cp codecraft-0.1.0.jar && java -cp '.:codecraft-0.1.0.jar' Main` on Linux and `javac *.java -cp codecraft-0.1.0.jar && java -cp '.;codecraft-0.1.0.jar' Main` on Windows.

 The main entry point into the game is the TheGameMaster object.
 You can start the first level by calling TheGameMaster.runLevel1 as such: